jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 The settings above in table format can be seen in `06-additional_data_files` under Data R27.

-> The EAGER mapping results files are not provided here due to their large size.
+> :warning: The EAGER mapping results files are not provided here due to their
-> other than the ReportTable files.
+> large size, other than the ReportTable files which is stored in the directory.

-The EAGER runs are stored in `04-analysis/deep/eager/superreference_mapping/output`
+> `04-analysis/deep/eager/superreference_mapping/output`

-To generate breadth and depth statistics for each species reference in the super-reference we can use `bedtools`, using the BED coordinates as provided by the `02-scripts.backup/099-collapse_fastas.sh` script.
+To generate breadth and depth statistics for each species reference (see below) in the super-reference we used `bedtools`, using the BED coordinates as provided by the `02-scripts.backup/099-collapse_fastas.sh` for each species.

 ```bash
 bedtools coverage -a 01-data/genomes/"$genus"/collapsed_"$genus"_superreference.bed -b "$BAM" | pigz -p 1 > "$BAM".bedtoolsbreadth.tsv.gz
 bedtools coverage -a 01-data/genomes/"$genus"/collapsed_"$genus"_superreference.bed -b "$BAM" -mean | pigz -p 1 > "$BAM".bedtoolsdepth.tsv.gz
 ```

-> This was adapted from a SLURM array script and should be adapted accordingly.
+> This was adapted from a SLURM array script using `find` and should be adapted
+> accordingly to your own system so that tha `BAM` variable covers all mapping
+> deduplicated BAM files for each individual and super-reference

 Output results for this statistics can also be see under `04-analysis/deep/eager/superreference_mapping/output` or collated in